AnantharamanLab/METABOLIC/README.md

 <img src="https://github.com/AnantharamanLab/METABOLIC/blob/master/MN-score_table_example.jpg" width="75%">

-The resulted files are placed in the directory `MN-score result/`.
+The resulted files are placed in the directory `MN-score_result/`.

 ***Notice:***

 If you use metatranscriptomic reads instead of metagenomic reads in METABOLIC-C, gene coverage result will be replaced by transcript coverage [normalized into Reads Per Kilobase of transcript, per Million mapped reads (RPKM)] and all the community analyses were performed based on the transcript coverage instead.
-A result file of "All_gene_collections_transcript_coverage.txt" will be generated in the output directory in addition.
+A result file of "All_gene_collections_transcript_coverage.txt" will be generated in the output directory in lieu of "All_gene_collections_gene_coverage.txt".

 ## <a name="copyright"></a> Copyright